stem cells treatment for Multiple Sclerosis

 7. Acute disseminated encephalomyelitis

-8. Necrotizing hemorrhagic encephalitis – Sub-acute and Acute
+8. Necrotizing hemorrhagic encephalitis – Sub-acute and Acute associated with forms of MS

 4 Variations of Multiple Sclerosis

-3. PPMS or Primary Progressive Multiple Sclerosis MS: This stage represents a steady decline with no intermittent remissions, exacerbations or Flare-Ups
+3. PPMS or Primary Progressive Multiple Sclerosis MS: This stage represents a steady decline with no intermittent remissions, exacerbations, or Flare-Ups

 Clinical indications of MS include: